Configuring Load Balancer Health Checks for Cloud Foundry Routers

 - TCP router:

 The configuration above assumes the default health check ports for the Cloud Foundry routers.
-To modify these ports, see the sections below.
+To modify these ports, see the following sections.

 To maintain high availability during upgrades to the Gorouter, each router is upgraded on a rolling basis.
 During upgrade of a highly available environment with multiple routers, each router is shut down, upgraded, and restarted before the next router is upgraded.
 This ensures that any pending HTTP request passed to the Gorouter are handled correctly.